riscv-non-isa/rvv-intrinsic-doc/rvv-intrinsic-rfc.md

 ### Reinterpret between floating point and integer types<a name="reinterpret-float"></a>

 These utility functions help users to convert types between floating point and integer types.
+The reinterpreter intrinsics only change the types of underlying contents.
+It is a nop operation.

 ```
 Example: